-The term 'Quota Effects' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Quota Effects' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Quota Effects refer to the economic consequences of a government body imposing an import quota in a national economy.
 Such import quotas are the legal limitations on the quantities of specific imports that companies are allowed to bring into a given nation.
 As an example, the United Kingdom might decide to restrict the quantities of Japanese cars that may be imported to 1 million vehicles each year.

 The simple answer to the question on effects this causes in a specific country which enforces them is that they will lower foreign imports to the benefit of domestic producers and suppliers.
 At the same time, this causes more complicated, unintended, and undesirable side effects.
 Consumers will pay higher prices for their goods, the overall economic well being of the nation may decline, and nations which have been targeted with the import quotas may choose to retaliate with quotas of their own on the imposing nation’s exports.